Grkila/Serial-Two-Joint-Robot-Manipulator-Simulation-and-Control/README.md

 # Serial Two-Joint Robot Manipulator Simulation and Control

-This project focuses on real-time control algorithms for a serial two-joint robotic manipulator.
+This project focuses on real-time control algorithms for a serial two-joint robotic manipulator using a Software in the Loop (SIL) approach.
 It was developed at the University of Novi Sad.
 The goal was to model, simulate and control a robot arm using standard and advanced control strategies.

 ![Robot Arm Diagram](docs/images/robot_arm_diagram.jpeg)